Dr Heidi Siddle

 I have thrived on the opportunity to combine a clinical role with academic development: my work was recognised by Arthritis Research UK with a Silver Medal Research Prize (2006) and the National Rheumatoid Arthritis Society ‘Patient in Focus Award’ (2007).
 In order to formally advance my academic skills, in 2007 I was awarded a 5-year part-time Arthritis Research UK AHP Training Fellowship to undertake my PhD in the School of Medicine at the University of Leeds.
 This personal Fellowship allowed me to develop as a researcher whilst maintaining my clinical lead role in the Leeds Rheumatology Foot Clinic.
 I was awarded my PhD in 2013 entitled ‘Plantar plate pathology in the painful forefoot of patients with rheumatoid arthritis’.

 I was appointed as one of the first non-medical Honorary Clinical Associate Professors in LTHT (2015).
 This role, together with my NIHR Clinical Lectureship has provided a unique platform and a valuable opportunity to develop research capacity amongst non-medical clinicians.
-I have, and continue to provide support for aspiring clinical academics at all levels of the HEE/NIHR Integrated Clinical Academic Internship Programme.
+I have provided, and continue to provide, support for aspiring clinical academics at all levels of the HEE/NIHR Integrated Clinical Academic Internship Programme.